hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- suoritetaan heti renderöinnin jälkeen.
 Funktion suoritus saa aikaan sen, että konsoliin tulostuu <i>effect</i> ja että komento <em>axios.get</em> aloittaa datan hakemisen palvelimelta sekä rekisteröi operaatiolle <i>tapahtumankäsittelijäksi</i> funktion -->

 is executed immediately after rendering.
-The execution of the function results in <i>effect</i> being printed to the console, and the command <em>axios.get</em> initiating the fetching of data from the server as well as registering a function as an <i>event handler</i> for the operation
+The execution of the function results in <i>effect</i> being printed to the console, and the command <em>axios.get</em> initiates the fetching of data from the server as well as registers a function as an <i>event handler</i> for the operation

 ```js
 response => {